 Jennifer Redfearn is an Academy Award nominated director and producer

-Jennifer Redfearn is an award-winning film director and producer with a filmmaking style that the press has called “engrossing,” “poignant,” “beautifully cinematic” and “intensely human.”
+Jennifer Redfearn is an Academy Award nominated documentary director and producer with a filmmaking style that the press has called “engrossing,” “poignant,” “beautifully cinematic” and “intensely human.”

-Her first film, Sun Come Up, follows the relocation of some of the world’s first environmental refugees.
-It was nominated for an Academy Award and the International Documentary Association’s Pare Lorentz Award in 2011.
-Sun Come Up screened in theaters across the U.S., including the IFC Center in New York and the Sundance Cinema in West Hollywood.
-It aired on HBO in 2011.
+She directed and produced the film, Sun Come Up, about a small island community that is forced to relocate because of rising seas.
+Sun Come Up was nominated for an Academy Award and the International Documentary Association’s Pare Lorentz Award in 2011.
+It screened in theaters across the U.S., including the IFC Center in New York and the Sundance Cinema in West Hollywood.
+It aired on HBO.

-Jennifer’s feature debut, Tocando la Luz (Touch the Light) premiered at the Full Frame Documentary festival where she won the Charles E. Guggenheim Award for her first independent feature.
+Jennifer’s recent film, Tocando la Luz (Touch the Light) premiered at the Full Frame Documentary festival where it won the Charles E. Guggenheim Award.
 In this intimate character driven story, three blind women from Havana, Cuba confront their heartbreaks and hopes and navigate their profound desires for personal independence.

 Jennifer has received a fellowship from the Pulitzer Center on Crisis Reporting and grants from the National Endowment for the Arts, Fork Films, Jerome Foundation, Chicken & Egg Pictures, the NYSCA, and NYWIFT.
 Her films have been supported by ITVS, IFP, and the Hot Docs Forum.